 We expect HEIs to monitor and review action plan outcomes with timescales for this against individual actions / outcomes.
-We expect that the review of action plans will include data collection and analysis to assist effective monitoring and evaluation.
-HEIs should share both this analysis and its conclusions with the recognised unions and other stakeholders.
+We recommend that the review of action plans to include data collection and analysis, where possible, to assist in effective monitoring and review.
+We recommend that HEIs find ways of sharing the learning from such reviews with stakeholders.

-Whilst noting that the GPG issue is not the same as equal pay, we expect HEIs to continue to carry out regular Equal Pay Audits to assure themselves that they do not have pay inequalities and that these are not a contributing factor to the gender pay gap.
+Whilst noting that the GPG issue is not the same as equal pay, we expect HEIs to continue to carry out regular Equal Pay Audits to assure themselves that they do not have pay inequalities and that these are not a contributing factor to their gender pay gap.

 We expect HEIs not to duplicate efforts and data analysis for their gender or ethnicity gap work but to use the opportunities provided by the analysis and data produced in following sector and other frameworks such as Athena SWAN and the Race Equality Charter.
-While recognising the need for confidentiality, as gender pay analysis and equal pay auditing is likely to involve the examination of personal and sensitive data, we recommend that HEIs find ways of engaging with their recognised trade unions in appropriate ways to achieve trust in their auditing processes with regard to the staff the trade unions represent.
+While recognising the need for confidentiality, as gender pay analysis and equal pay auditing is likely to involve the examination of personal and sensitive data, we recommend that HEIs to find ways of engaging with their recognised trade unions in appropriate ways to achieve trust in their auditing processes with regard to the staff the trade unions represent.